My Journey into STEM (how I got into it, jobs I applied to, my salary, and transition from Engineering to Technology)

-At first, if anyone reads the definition, STEM sounds really cool and a majority of parents (especially Asians) convince their children to take up a STEM course as it’s one of the highest-paying jobs.
+At first, if anyone reads the definition, STEM sounds really cool and a majority of parents (especially Asians) convince their children to take up a STEM course as it can help one get into some really well-paid professions.
 It can be a high point of qualification for certain families, so much so that their children might need to take a free az-900 practice test or a similar mock paper(s), before they can get to the real test.
 However, for me, it was slightly different.

 My dad is an Engineer (Electrical Engineer to be specific) and my mom works at a Fortune 500 company (involves a lot of ‘business’).
 Ever since I was a child, I was more inclined towards what dad was doing – even if it was just hammering a nail on the wall or mending some lights.
 Well, he does do a lot more than that.
 He’s a really clever guy and he even worked for a san diego electrical engineer company at some point in his career too.
 His job used to really interest me, and that’s where my love for engineering came from.
 I loved to draw and paint too.
 I wouldn’t be an adolescent or teenager who’d sit and watch TV, I would instead pick up scrap materials or plaster of Paris and create sculptures, houses, little figurines, 3D cards, face paint, charcoal paint, do nail art and so much more.